Sources and Further Reading

 Health Benefits of Regular Sauna Bathing

-The science supporting sauna use has grown dramatically in recent decades.
-Landmark studies — including a 25-year longitudinal study from the University of Eastern Finland — have revealed a strong association between regular sauna bathing and reduced risk of cardiovascular disease, stroke, and all-cause mortality.
+The science supporting sauna use has expanded substantially since the 1990s.
+Landmark studies — including a 25-year longitudinal study from the University of Eastern Finland published in Mayo Clinic Proceedings — have revealed a strong association between regular sauna bathing and reduced risk of cardiovascular disease, stroke, and all-cause mortality.
+Men who used a sauna 4–7 times per week showed a 40% lower risk of all-cause mortality compared to those who used the sauna only once per week.
 Here is a summary of the key advantages of sauna bathing:

 Cardiovascular Health